Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 These will happen naturally just by progressing the game, and the rewards are very good, too.
 Some rare monsters will be required if you want the 200 one, but the Plus Disk areas can help with that.
 The plus disk rewards are all trash.

-* 044 - Gather 12 Party Members (Tome of Insight - Agility)
+* 044 - Gather 12 Party Members (Tome of Insight - Speed)
 * 045 - Gather 24 Party Members (Items Discovery Weekly)
 * 046 - Gather 36 Party Members (Money-Growing Tree)
 * 047 - Gather 48 Party Members (Midnight Oil Set)